irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 # Seattle (5 days): Food, Friends, and Adventure

 **Friday:**
-* Lunch at Ginger & Scallion: I started the trip with a fantastic chicken rice meal at Ginger & Scallion.
+* Arrival: Immediately after landing, I noticed the diversity of the people and languages I heard at the airport.
+It only took an easy and affordable train ride to get into the city.
+It was a good start!
+* Dinner at [Ginger & Scallion](https://maps.app.goo.gl/Qcgmcxf2Dfg27Pvr6): Shortly after meeting with my friend, we went to Ginger & Scallion for hainanese chicken rice.
 Highly recommend!

 **Saturday:**
-* Dimsum at Harbor City Restaurant: Classic dim sum experience, just what I needed to kick off a busy day.
+* Dimsum at [Harbor City Restaurant](https://maps.app.goo.gl/XzMyyi9RqqnMnx2R8): Classic dim sum experience, the perfect start to the day.
-* REI Visit: Stocked up on gear for the upcoming hike.
+* REI: Bought some gear for our upcoming hike.
+The REI flagship store was huge and beautiful.
-Catch-up with an Old Coworker: Spent time with my former coworker and his family at an indoor kids' playground, then grabbed a quick dinner at Café Hagen.
+* Catch-up: Spent time with my former coworker and his family at an indoor kids' playground, then grabbed a quick dinner at [Café Hagen](https://maps.app.goo.gl/oZLkCwTYP3EwZ3rH8).
-* Swing Dance Class in Fremont: Took a fun swing dance class with SCT in Fremont in the evening.
+* [Swing Dance Class](https://www.swingdancesct.com/) in Fremont: Took a fun swing dance class in Fremont in the evening.

 **Sunday: Hiking Day at Mt.
 Rainier**
 * Early Start: Left for Mt.
 Rainier at 6am and got there with no line
 * Hike: Hiked part of the Skyline loop and returned via the Alta Vista trail, covering around 5-6 miles.
-The Alta Vista trail was our favorite part—absolutely beautiful.
+The Alta Vista trail was our favorite part.
+Absolutely beautiful.
-* Lunch: Chili dog at the visitor center post-hike hit the spot.
+* Lunch: My friend packed ramen and hot water for a post-hike meal.
+It was so delicious but my weak spice tolerance led me to getting a chili dog at the visitor center.
+10/10.
-* Dinner: Had a delicious Seolleongtang (ox bone soup) at Yi's Traditional Korean Beef Soup to end the day.
+* Dinner: Had a delicious Seolleongtang (ox bone soup) at [Yi's Traditional Korean Beef Soup](https://maps.app.goo.gl/Ds2mMQ3x1eib6ZRc7) to end the day.

 ![Mt.
 Rainier](/assets/images/2024-09-23-pacific-northwest/mt-rainier-1.jpeg){: height="400" }
 ![Mt.
 Rainier](/assets/images/2024-09-23-pacific-northwest/mt-rainier-2.jpeg){: height="400" }

 **Monday: Classic Seattle Tourist Day**
-* Pike Place Market: Bought a gorgeous bouquet of flowers.
+* Pike Place Market: Walked around the market and window-shopped in the area.
 * Bill Speidel's Underground Tour: Fun and educational.
+Learned about the history of Seattle and structure of the city.
 * Chinatown Visit: Explored this vibrant area.
-* Dinner with Will: Surprisingly, downtown felt safer than expected!
+* Dinner: Met with an old friend who I interned with, who shared about his experience living in Seattle for the past several years.
+Walking around downtown in the evening felt safer than expected.

 **Tuesday: Neighborhood Hopping**
 * Queen Anne: Stopped by Kerrie Park for an amazing view.
-* Fremont: Wandered around the Wonderland Gear Exchange and Fremont Vintage Mall.
+* Fremont: Wandered around, making stops at Wonderland Gear Exchange and Fremont Vintage Mall.
-* Green Lake: Took a bus there just as school let out—loved seeing the diverse group of middle schoolers on board.
+* Green Lake: Took a bus there just as school let out.
+It warmed my heart to see the diversity of middle schoolers on board.
-* Dinner: Had an incredible meal at Kedai Makan in Capitol Hill, including a creamy, vegan coconut milkshake.
+* Dinner: Had an incredible meal at [Kedai Makan](https://maps.app.goo.gl/7YYo4RdN3yhEkKgo8) in Capitol Hill, and a wonderful catch-up with a college friend.
+The creamy, vegan coconut milkshake is a must.

 **Wednesday: Ferry Ride to Victoria**
 * Morning Ferry: Enjoyed the scenic ride as I made my way to Canada.